rennf93/fastapi-guard-agent/README.md

 Ecosystem
 ---------

-Guard Agent is the telemetry agent for the Guard ecosystem.
-It pairs with any framework adapter built on the shared engine:
+Guard Agent is the Python telemetry agent for the Guard ecosystem.
+It pairs with any framework adapter built on the shared engine.
+Parallel implementations of the engine and adapters exist for TypeScript (on npm) and Rust (on crates.io).

+### Python

 | Package | Role | PyPI |
 |---|---|---|